Dynasty-Li/Dynasty-Li.github.io/index.md

 My research interests include Human-Computer Interaction (HCI) with subfields in Extended Reality, Game Experience, and Novel Interaction Techniques.
 Meanwhile, I am also interested in the Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).

-I am actively looking for some friends <font color="red">who have the same research interests in HCI and a strong background in Python and Deep Learning.</font> If you are interested in working with me, <a href="mailto:dynasty.li@outlook.com?subject=Co-operation in HCI and Deep Learning + Your (Nick)Name">email</a> me for more information!<br />

 ## Academic Experience

 I am now working in the [X-CHI Lab] of our university under the supervision of the Dean of our department [Prof. Hai-Ning Liang](https://www.xjtlu.edu.cn/en/departments/academic-departments/computer-science-and-software-engineering/staff/hai-liang/) and [Dr. Wenge Xu](https://www.researchgate.net/profile/Wenge_Xu/), with a focus on Virtual and Augmented Reality, Game Tech (Exergames) and Users' Interaction Experience. `Honest thanks to Wenger.`

-I will also join the [Exertion Games Lab](https://exertiongameslab.org/) of the [University of Monash](https://www.monash.edu/) this summer as a three-month intern from the end of June to the early September, with a focus on Brain-Computer Interaction and Motor Memory.
+I will also join the [Exertion Games Lab](https://exertiongameslab.org/) of the [University of Monash](https://www.monash.edu/) this summer as a three-month intern from the July to the September, with a focus on Brain-Computer Interaction and Motor Memory.
 [Prof. Florian 'Floyd' Mueller](http://floydmueller.com/home/home.htm/) will be my advisor of this intern.
-He is the **General Co-Chair** of CHI 2020, which is the TOP 1 academic conference in the field of the Human-Computer Interaction.
+He is the **General Co-Chair** of CHI 2020, which is the Top 1 academic conference in the field of the Human-Computer Interaction.
 Meanwhile, I will work with Dr. Rakesh Patibanda and Dr. Nathan Semertzidis at the Exertion Games Lab. **My Pleasure!**.

 Due to the spread of new coronavirus and nowadays serious public health situation around the world, I have to cancel the planned visit to the [University of British Columbia](https://ok.ubc.ca/).
 It was supposed to take place in June.
 I hope the [Prof. Khalad Hasan](https://people.ok.ubc.ca/mkhasan/) can understand me😭, **I didn't mean to 🐦🐦🐦(Breach of Plan)**.